 Things to Do in Saratoga Springs NY

-VISIT: National Museum of Racing Hall of Fame: Walk past the statue of Triple-Crown winner, Secretariat, through an actual starting gate, into the main part of this cool museum to learn that in 1863, before the end of the Civil War, Irish immigrant, John Morrissey, brought thoroughbred racing to Saratoga NY.
-Horseracing was nothing new – it came to our shores from Europe with the colonist in 1660’s and was a regular event from Virginia to New York.
-But after WWI, the racing world expanded and remains one of the only sports where women and men race together under equal conditions.
+Walk past the statue of Triple-Crown winner, Secretariat, through an actual starting gate, into the main part of this cool museum.
+Discover, among many other things, that in 1863, before the end of the Civil War, Irish immigrant, John Morrissey, brought thoroughbred racing to Saratoga NY.

-VISIT: National Museum of Dance and Hall of Fame.
-Even if “dance” is not your thing, you’ll be entranced by this dynamic museum that celebrates the art of movement in all of its forms.
-The Museum opened in 1986 in the 1918 Washington Bath House, and showcases fantastic multi-media exhibits featuring household names – Gene Kelly, Tommy Tune, Bob Fossee, Jerome Robbins, Fred Astair, Martha Graham, Michael Jackson, and even John Travolta – hoofing it up on stage and in movies.
+Even if “dance” is not your thing, visit the dynamic museum that celebrates the art of movement in all of its forms.
+You might just be entranced.
+The Dance HOF opened in 1986 in the 1918 Washington Bath House, and features fantastic multi-media exhibits.
+Watch household names – Gene Kelly, Tommy Tune, Bob Fossee, Jerome Robbins, Fred Astair, Martha Graham, Michael Jackson, and even John Travolta – hoofing it up on stage and in movies.

 All involved in dance get due respect here – from choreographers, costume designers to critics, and yes, dancers.
 Open Tues-Sat 10-4, Sun 12-4, $6.50 adults, $3 kids.

 You’ll see vehicles both poignant and cheeky in this intriguing, bite-size, and very accessible antique auto museum.
 It’s located in the former Saratoga Natural Mineral Waters Bottling Plant within the greater Saratoga State Park.
 Make a point to spend at least half an hour here to see cars and trucks in two floors of galleries.